Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Bria Hammel Design

-This coastal living room demonstrates how natural wood brings warmth, texture, and an organic feel to a serene coastal interior.
-Light, warm wood flooring and a woven coffee table with a large wooden tray anchor the space, while a vintage wood end table adds character.
-The white linen sofa, layered with navy blue pillows and a navy-and-white throw, faces expansive ocean views, complemented by four swivel blue-and-white accent chairs on a sisal area rug.
-A light blue-and-white patterned rug ties the palette together, and the ceramic lamp adds a subtle coastal accent.
+This coastal living room shows woodworking at multiple levels simultaneously.
+Light warm wood flooring and a woven coffee table with a large wooden tray anchor the space, while a vintage wood end table adds character.
+A white linen sofa layered with navy pillows and a navy and white throw faces expansive ocean views, surrounded by four blue and white swivel accent chairs on a sisal rug.
+The ceramic lamp adds a subtle coastal accent without any obvious nautical reference.

 Light and airy coastal living room with ocean views, a mix of patterns, and warm wood accents.